bnoden/OffAndUp/readme.md

 ___

 ##### `setItemPage`
 This shows the item page without leaving the query results page.
-Do this by moving
+Do this by clicking
-the mouse cursor over the item image for 1.25 seconds (will be a configurable user
-*option*).
+the item picture.
 Close item page and return to results page by clicking the 'close [x]' button
 OR by clicking the results page, which during this time will be covered by a light
 grayish blue tinted layer.